-Madison-Plains has permission to photograph and use the image of my child on the District's website or news releases.
+Madison-Plains has permission to photograph and use the image of my child on t the District's website or no ews releases.
 Yes No

 My child has permission to use the internet and will abide by the policy set forth in the student handbook.
-Yes No

-Parent Signature
+Signature Date